-- Lower unemployment insurance costs as workers may become re-employed more quickly when services are provided prior to layoff
+Lower UI costs as workers may become reemployed quicker when services re provided prior to the layoff

-- Decreased likelihood work disruptions during the layoff process
+Decreased likelihood of work disruptions during the layoff process.

-- Better public and community relations are likely when a company highlights the services it’s providing to help affected workers during a layoff event
+Better public and community relations likely when a company highlights the services it's providing to its workers during the layoff event.

 Notice Requirements for Layoffs

 In some cases, under the Worker Adjustment and Retraining Notification (WARN) Act, federal/state law may require written notice be provided 60 days in advance of a business closing or workforce reduction.
 Employers must comply with both laws if they both apply.
 Once notice is provided, the Rapid Response team will work with a company to present information to workers affected by the layoff.